 If you're wondering about the prices for an NFL streaming service called NFL Game Rewind, you'll be happy to know that this service is the same as GamePass.

 Finding the value in a 2019 GamePass subscription

 If you consider that there are 256 NFL games played every season, you're looking at the cost of roughly $0.39 per game (not counting playoff games or the Super Bowl).
 So the cost to watch an archived NFL game, on the same day it is played, is less than the price of a stamp.

-If you're like me you'll only catch maybe two extra games each week.
-Still, that's a little over $3.00/game over the course of an entire season (not counting the replays of my favorite team which I'll probably watch several times).
+If you're like me, you'll only catch maybe two additional games each week.
+Still, that's a little over $3.00/game throughout the entire season (not counting the replays of my favorite team which I'll probably watch several times).

-It's a stellar deal and is definitely worth it for the price.
+It's a stellar deal and a good value for the price.